The 5 fastest growing economic sectors in the Sacramento region

 Eskaton Village Carmichael is a gated senior retirement community.
 Its services includes short-term rehabilitation, long-term nursing care and therapy.

-Editor’s Note: This story was corrected at 3:15 p.m. on Aug.
-9 to reflect VSP Global’s correct founding year and details about the UC Davis Medical Center.
+Editor’s Note: This story was corrected at 9:10 a.m. on Aug.
+27 to reflect Blue Sheild and VSP Global’s correct founding years and details about the UC Davis Medical Center.